 Susan G. Butruille

-A former trustee of the World Affairs Council of Oregon, Susan coordinates the Great Decisions Foreign Policy Discussion series in Leavenworth, Washington, where she now lives with her husband, John.
-She currently sings in Village Voices and directs the Leavenworth Readers Theatre production “Our Founding Mothers.”
-Susan and John have two sons, a granddaughter, and a grandson.
+A former trustee of the World Affairs Council of Oregon, Susan coordinates the Great Decisions Foreign policy Discussion series in Leavenworth, Washington, where she lives with her husband, John.
+She sings in the town choir, Village Voices, directs readers theatre productions and co-directs music for her church.
+Susan and John have two sons, and grandchildren.

 artwork